astropy/halotools/docs/install.rst

 Installing Halotools
 ====================

 There are two simple options for how to install Halotools on your machine.
-In both cases, once you install the package you will be able to import the Halotools package from a Python terminal running from any location on your machine.
+In both cases, once you install the package you will be able to import the Halotools package from a python terminal running from any location on your machine.

 Using pip
 -------------